lurchmath/quill-test/notes.md

  1. Add a method for changing its HTML representation.
 This way you can make groups visible/invisible at runtime for debugging/feedback/etc.
- 1. Rename this module and the class to just `Grouper` instead of `GrouperBlot`.
  1. Document all members.

 # `Group`